Please Find Attached My Resume: How to Use This Phrase

 We all want our job applications to stand out and leave a positive impression.
 As a result, most people spend a great deal of time focused on their skills, experience, and other critical details that showcase their qualifications and competencies.
 And that’s right.
 The goal, after all, is to present yourself as the best candidate for the job.
 However, it’s all too easy to overlook the small details that employers really appreciate.

 While noting that an email attachment is one of those seemingly minor details that can help you appear professional, there are also wrong ways to communicate that you’ve attached your resume and cover letter.
-This article includes some examples of the best, and worst, ways to announce that a resume is attached.
+This article will teach you how to use – or rather, how not to use – the phrase, “Please find attached my resume.”

 Expert Tip